rokim/words-of-wisdom/README.md

 ### Simplicity
 Simplicity is key in almost any field in our daily life.
 Strive for a simple solution to a problem.
 [Simple, correct, fast: in that order](https://drewdevault.com/2018/07/09/Simple-correct-fast.html).
 Try to explain a subject - especially if it is complex - in a simple way.
 Learn how to "explain like I'm five" (ELI5).

+### It's never too late
+It's never too late to start something new.
+Maybe something you have been thinking about for a long time, but never had the time or energy to pull it off.
+The story of [It's too late to collect sand](https://secondbreakfast.co/its-too-late-to-collect-sand) made me think about something I always wanted to start.
+A collection of quotes and principles I try to live by every day.
+It was tough at first, because "I would never recover from missing all the nice ideas I could have already collected".
+Nevertheless, here it is...